Most of the time, traditional car insurance won't cover you to drive someone else's car.

 And, like with any other kind of insurance, if you have a crash while driving someone else's car, it could make your insurance more expensive in future.

 To find out if you're covered to drive someone else's car, check your policy certificate and documents.
-If it's not in there, you probably don't have it.

 Not every insurer will call it Driving Other Cars cover, so look out for anything similar.